Brooklyn Army Terminal: Ferry service

 A fast ferry service from Brooklyn Army Terminal to Manhattan was first proposed in 1994 as a way to revitalize Sunset Park.
 The boat service was expected to start service in 1997 at a cost of $25 million, and would include a new pier at 59th Street as well as a 500-space parking lot at Brooklyn Army Terminal.
 This ferry service was operating by late 1997, bringing increased economic activity to the Brooklyn Army Terminal area as a result.

 After subway service in Lower Manhattan was disrupted following the September 11, 2001, attacks, the city established a free ferry service from the Brooklyn Army Terminal's 58th Street Pier to Pier 11/Wall Street, using funds provided by the Federal Emergency Management Agency.
 New York Water Taxi took over the route in 2003 and instituted a fare.
 In 2008, New York Water Taxi established a route between Pier 11 and Breezy Point, Queens, with a stop at Brooklyn Army Terminal.
 This service was indefinitely suspended in 2010 due to lack of funding.

 In the aftermath of subway disruptions arising from Hurricane Sandy on October 29, 2012, SeaStreak began running a route from Rockaway Park, Queens, to Pier 11 and the East 34th Street ferry terminal.
 The ferry route charged a $2 fare for each passenger.
 A stop at Brooklyn Army Terminal was added to those trips in August 2013, following the closure of the Montague Street subway tunnel, which suspended direct service on the R train between Brooklyn and Manhattan.
 The ferry service proved to be popular with locals; about 250 passengers per day rode the ferry between Brooklyn Army Terminal and Manhattan, in addition to approximately 730 daily passengers riding the ferry between Rockaway and Manhattan.
 The ferry route carried nearly 200,000 passengers between its inception and mid-2014.
 The route was renewed several times through mid-2014, but was discontinued on October 31, 2014 because of a lack of funding.

 On May 1, 2017, NYC Ferry's Rockaway route started operating between Pier 11/Wall Street in Manhattan's Financial District and Beach 108th Street in Rockaway Park, with a stop at Brooklyn Army Terminal.
 The terminal is also served by NYC Ferry's South Brooklyn route, which started running on June 1, 2017.
+New York Water Taxi operates an employee shuttle for NYU Langone Health that runs between the Brooklyn Army Terminal and the East 34th Street Ferry Landing, providing a connection between NYU Langone Hospital – Brooklyn and NYU Langone's academic medical center in Manhattan.